michaelwfc/operating_system/docs/Chapter 3 Page tables.md

 - Then, it reads the `ELF header`(first few bytes of the file) Xv6 applications are described in the widely-used ELF format, defined in (kernel/elf.h).
   An ELF binary consists of
-  - a. an ELF header `struct elfhdr` (kernel/elf.h:6)
+  - an ELF header `struct elfhdr` (kernel/elf.h:6)
-  - b. followed by a sequence of program section headers `struct proghdr` (kernel/elf.h:25).
+  - followed by a sequence of program section headers `struct proghdr` (kernel/elf.h:25).
     Each proghdr describes a section of the application that must be loaded into memory; xv6 programs have only one program section header, but other systems might have separate sections for instructions and data.